Learning to Shape Rewards using a Game of Two Partners: Experiments

+We used the Subgoal Maze introduced in \cite{mcgovern2001automatic} to test if ROSA can discover subgoals.
+The environment has two rooms separated by a gateway.
+To solve this, the agent must discover the subgoal (reaching the gateway before it can reach the goal.
+Rewards are $-0.01$ everywhere except at the goal state where the reward is $1$.
+As shown in Fig. \ref{Figure:Subgoal_Maze}, ROSA successfully solves this environment whereas other methods fail.
+ROSA assigns importance to reaching the gateway, depicted by the heatmap of added shaped rewards.

-\textbf{3.
-Ignoring non-beneficial shaping reward.} Switching control gives our method the power to learn when to attend to shaping rewards and when to ignore them.
-This allows us to learn to ignore ``red-herrings'', i.e., unexplored parts of the state space where there is no real environment reward, but where surprise or novelty metrics would place high shaping reward.
-To verify this claim, we use a modified Maze environment called Red-Herring Maze which features a large part of the state space that has no environment reward, but with the goal (and accompanying real reward) in a different part of the state space.
+\textbf{Ignoring non-beneficial shaping reward.} Switching control gives ROSA the power to learn when to attend to shaping rewards and when to ignore them.
+This allows us to learn to ignore ``red-herrings'', i.e., unexplored parts of the state space where there is no real environment reward, but where surprise or novelty metrics would place high shaping rewards.
+To verify this claim, we use a modified Maze environment called Red-Herring Maze in which a large part of the state space that has no environment reward, but with the goal and environment reward elsewhere.
 Ideally, we expect that the reward shaping method can learn to quickly ignore the large part of the state space.
-Fig. \ref{Figure:red_herring_Maze} shows that our method outperforms all other baselines.
-Moreover, the heatmap shows that while RND is easily dragged to reward exploring novel but non rewarding states our method learns to ignore them.
+Fig. \ref{Figure:red_herring_Maze} shows ROSA outperforms all other baselines.
+Moreover, the heatmap shows that while RND is easily dragged to reward exploring novel but non rewarding states, ROSA learns to ignore them.